 Secure Thread.
-Because of the slow context switching of processes, most operating systems use threads, which have a smaller context and share the same VAS.
+Because of the slow context switching of processes, most operating systems use threads, which have a smaller context.
+How do we make the execution of a thread secure?
 A secure thread is a thread with controlled access to resources.
 Figure 4 represents the addition of the ThreadDescriptor to the secure process.
 One Process may have multiple threads of execution.
 Each thread is represented by a ThreadDescriptor.
 A unique VirtualAddressSpace is associated with a process and shared by peer threads.
 ThreadRights define access rights to the VAS.